msvrtan/materials/talks/learn-by-teaching/post.md

 For those interested in teaching larger group,

-#### Public places like Mama
+#### Public places

-If you are coming from Zagreb, there is Mama in Preradoviceva where you can ask them for a space .. they do have a busy schedule but I'm sure you can find some slot
+If you are coming from Zagreb, there is Mama in Preradoviceva where you can ask them for a space .. they do have a busy schedule but I'm sure you can find some slot ..
+I'm sure that there are public spaces in other cities which you can talk to...

 #### Coworking places